HomeOnMars/projektoOmnijo/rakontoj/Cx0.md

 not really, as the vase was almost certainly bugged.
 Now, he had an excuse to throw it out.

-*Maybe,* he thinks, *she really could have been a proper Queen—if she’d had more time.*
+*Maybe,* he thinks, *she really could have been a proper Queen—if she’d had more time...*

-He shakes the thought from his head. *Best not to get distracted.*
+He shakes that thought off from his head. *Best not to get distracted.*

-“I’m not with General Natasha, you know,” Serena says softly.
-Her voice carries empathy—and weight. *Gravitas.* “I’m not your enemy.”
+“I’m not with General Natasha, you know,” Serena says softly, her voice empathetic but with hidden gravitas.
+“I’m not your enemy.”

 “Of course not.
 Why would you say such a thing, my dearest?” the Old King replies, slipping on his most paternal tone.
-It’s easier than it should be, as her presence makes it feel... so real.
+It’s easier than it should be, real even, under her presence.
 But she’s not the first to say such things.
 Beautiful women, clever advisers, even childhood friends—they all said it once.
-And every time, *betrayal* followed.
+And every time, it ends in *betrayal*.

 *Better to betray first.
 While you still can.*

 “It’s done!” the King declares cheerfully, sliding the cocktail toward her.
-“Try it.
-Not many can say a King personally mixed their drinks.”
+“Try it?”

 Serena doesn’t move at first.
 She just looks at him.
 There’s something in her eyes: not anger, not fear, but something quieter.